 digitalradiohacker.co.uk is being rebuilt - Pages will move and appear broken!

 The hardware code contains some useful information if you want to find out more about a specific terminal.
+The two main areas of concern are the frequency coverage and the encryption that the device supports.

-On handhelds. remove the battery and you should find a sticker with the Hardware Code.
+On handhelds, remove the battery and you should find a sticker with the Hardware Code.
 On mobiles, the sticker will be located on the main unit.

-The 6th digit tells you about the encryption.
+The 6th digit tells you about the encryption:

 0 = Clear (No encryption).